robinsonb5/EightThirtyTwo/README.md

 Note: The shift and rotate instructions are slow - if you're shifting by a fixed amount the mul instruction will be faster.

+## Assembler
+The assembler is called "832a", and should be invoked like so:
+  832a (options) file.asm (file2.asm ...)
+Valid options are:
+* -o outputfile  -  specify the output file name.
+Only valid if assembling a single file.
+If no output file is specified, "file.asm" will be assembled to "file.o".
+* -d - enable debug output.

+As well as the 832 opcodes listed above, the assembler recognises the following directives:
+* .liabs value - emit one or more 'li' instructions, however many are required to load value into tmp.
+* .lipcrel symbol - emit one or more 'li' instructions, loading the PC-relative address of symbol into tmp.
+* .liconst symbol - emit one or more 'li' instructions, loading an externally defined fixed value into tmp.
+Typically a hardware address or stack pointer.
+* .incbin - include a binary file.
+* .ctor sectionname - define a constructor section.
+The sections are sorted in ascii order at link time.
+* .dtor sectionname - define a destructor section.
+The sections are reverse-sorted in ascii order at link time.
+* .bss sectionname - define a BSS section
+* .global symbolname - declare a symbol as having global scope
+* .weak symbolname - declare a symbol as having weak linkage.
+At link time all objects will be scanned for symbols sharing this name.
+If one is found without weak linkage it will be used.
+If all instances have weak linkage, the last one found will be used.
+* .section sectionname - declare a new section
+* .constant name,value - declare a constant to be referenced by .liconst.
+* .align value - align the next item to the a boundary of value bytes.
+* .comm var - declare an uninitialised variable with global scope.
+* .lcomm var - declare an uninitialised variable with local scope.
+* .ref symbol - include the address of symbol as a 32-bit value.
+* .int value - embed a 32-bit integer value
+* .short value - embed a 16-bit integer value
+* .byte value - embed an 8-bit integer value
+* .space size,value - declare an area of size bytes, filled with value.

+## Linker
+The linker is called "832l", and should be invoked like so:
+  832l (options) file.o (file2.o ...)
+Valid options are
+* -o outputfile - specify the output file name.
+If none is specified, the linked program will be written to "a.out".
+* -b number - specify base address
+* -s symbol=number - define symbol (such as stack size)
+* -d - enable debug messages